-Measles confirmed in Taranaki
+Another measles case confirmed in Taranaki

 "The source of the infection is unknown, but the Taranaki Public Health Unit is working to determine where this patient may have been whilst contagious."

-Dr Jarman said measles was one of the most infectious of all diseases because it was airborne and could be easily spread.
+Dr Jarman said measles was one of the most infectious of all diseases because it was airborne and could be speread easily.

 He said the MMR vaccine offered the best protection against measles, therefore they strongly recommended people get vaccinated.